|

-immediate download in print-friendly PDF format.
+available for instant download in print-friendly PDF format.

 the online

-version, reformatted for easy printing.
+version, ready for easy printing.

-As an added bonus, we've developed a feature exclusively for the
+As an added bonus, we've developed a feature

-which is to estimate the level of collector interest for a given coin
+the level of collector interest for a given coin

 across the full grade spectrum.

-A high score suggests the coin attracts keen attention within the
+A high score suggests the coin attracts keen

-numismatic community, translating to good potential for solid future
+potential for solid future

 value growth; a low score means to expect a comparatively sluggish

-performance in the coin price guide.
+showing in the coin price guide.

 The Collector Index is found in the bottom row of every Coin